11/12/2024

 speaker

 Good afternoon and thank you for attending the ALTA Equipment Group third quarter 2024 earnings conference call.
 My name is Elliot and I'll be your moderator for today's call.
-I'll now turn the call over to Jason Danmire, Director of SEC Reporting and Technical Accounting with ALTA Equipment Group.
+I'll now turn the call over to Jason Danmeier, Director of SEC Reporting and Technical Accounting with ALTA Equipment Group.

 speaker

-Jason Danmire
+Jason Danmeier

 speaker